-Today, Baby Boomers make up about 15 percent of America’s surfers.
+Baby Boomers and active adults shockingly make up 15 percent of America’s surfers.
 Boomers have embraced surfing in part because it’s a great sport for getting into shape-toning the upper body through paddling and strengthening core muscles by balancing on the board.
-And the thrill of catching a wave is something that keeps them coming back for more.
+And, the thrill of catching a wave is a consistent draw.

-It’s never too late to start surfing.
-If you surfed as a teen and yearn to get back on a board, join the Boomers who are hanging ten again-like Becca Beitel, who just turned 50.
+If you surfed as a teen and yearn to get back on a board, join the booming population of active adults and Baby Boomer surfers, like 55+ Becca Beitel.

 Becca has been an avid surfer since she was 14, when she and a girlfriend started surfing together at their home break in Wrightsville Beach.
 Becca says there are many benefits to surfing, including that unique feeling of being one with the ocean.
 “It’s a peaceful experience,” says Becca.
 “There’s nothing like being out in nature at dawn and watching the dolphins surface!”

 Becca believes that surfing is a fantastic sport for women.
 It’s great for developing the upper body strength needed to paddle out and pop up on a board.
 It also offers a wonderful opportunity to bond with other women who love to surf.
 “I still get together with several friends that I started surfing with in the ’70s,” says Becca.

 Becca and her daughter, Kirra, compete in the East Coast Wahine Championships held each August at Crystal Pier in Wrightsville Beach.
 “Women and girls come from all over the country to compete, and the camaraderie is wonderful,” Becca says.

 Becca recommends surfing to older women for the physical, spiritual and social benefits of the sport.
 “It’s healthy, fun, challenging, and sometimes, life changing,” she says.